qdrant/docs/qdrant/v1.2.x/configuration.md

 The default configuration file is located at [config/config.yaml](https://github.com/qdrant/qdrant/blob/master/config/config.yaml).

-To change the default configuration you can add a new configuration file and specify the path with `--config-path path/to/custom_config.yaml`.
+To change the default configuration, add a new configuration file and specify the path with `--config-path path/to/custom_config.yaml`.
 If running in production mode, you could also choose to overwrite `config/production.yaml`.
 See [ordering](#order-and-priority) for details on how configurations are loaded.